javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 There are other great editors in our big world.
 Please choose the one you like the most.

 The choice of an editor, like any other tool, is individual and depends on your projects, habits, and personal preferences.

+The author's personal opinion:

+- I'd use [Visual Studio Code](https://code.visualstudio.com/) if I develop mostly frontend.
+- Otherwise, if it's mostly another language/platform and partially frontend, then consider other editors, such as XCode (Mac), Visual Studio (Windows) or Jetbrains family (Webstorm, PHPStorm, RubyMine etc, depending on the language).